xpsi-group/neost/docs/source/install.rst

 ============

-NEoST is a Python software package that performs neutron star equation of state inference process. it is an open source package that was and is available on `GitHub`_ and can be cloned as:
+NEoST is a Python software package that performs neutron star equation of state inference process.
+It is an open source package that is available on `GitHub`_ and can be cloned as:

 .. _GitHub: https://github.com/xpsi-group/neost.git